 Things you should know before your first Amtrak trip.

-• You booked your tickets, packed your bags, and now it is time to board the train.
-Here is an article that will help you prepare for your trip.
+- You booked your tickets, packed your bags, and are now ready to board the train.
+This article will help you prepare for your trip.

-• These days, Amtrak charters a bus or van or books you on another transportation company as part of your reservation to get you where you need to go.
+- Nowadays, Amtrak charters a bus or van or books you with another transportation company as part of your reservation to get you where you need to go.

 Amtrak accommodations